 Tuesdays, July 18, 25, August 1, 15, and 22

-In this five-session course, we will explore five core Jewish concepts, one concept per session (with a few related concepts snuck in).
-One might think of these concepts as foundations of Jewish spirituality.
-Like smooth stones, they are well-worn from their long histories.
-As we get to know them, I hope we’ll find that they fit comfortingly into the palms of our hands, and that we need to reach for one or another of them at different times.
-Finally, we’ll keep an eye on the Yamim Nora’im, the High Holidays, noting how these concepts anchor the holiday season.
+In this five-session course, we will explore five clusters of core Jewish concepts.
+Like smooth stones, these foundations of Jewish spirituality are well-worn.
+As we get to know them, I hope they’ll fit comfortingly into the palms of our hands.
+We’ll keep an eye, too, on the Yamim Nora’im, the High Holidays, noting how these concepts anchor the holiday season.

 The five broad concepts we’ll explore are (final order TBD):